The report is divided into three parts:

 Part I: The current state of the staffing shortage

-Nearly three years after the CDC confirmed the first case of COVID-19 in the U.S., the pandemic continues to affect communities across the country.
+Nearly four years after the CDC confirmed the first case of COVID-19 in the U.S., the pandemic continues to affect communities across the country.

-It’s clear COVID-19 has had a significant toll on the health and wellbeing of providers and hospitals alike.
-As a result, hundreds of thousands of physicians and other healthcare workers are leaving their positions.
+It’s clear that COVID-19, and the problems that have arisen from the pandemic, have had a significant toll on the health and wellbeing of providers and hospitals alike.
+As a result, thousands of physicians and other healthcare workers are leaving their positions.
 Let’s look at the current state of the staffing shortage and see which specialties and facilities are impacted the most.

 The types of providers leaving the workforce

-The chart below shows the quantity and types of healthcare professionals leaving the workforce as of Q4 2021.
+The chart below shows the quantity and types of healthcare providers who left the workforce from 2021 through 2022.

-As of Q4 2021, a total of 230,609 healthcare providers have left the profession.
+By the end of 2022, a total of 145,213 healthcare providers left the profession.
 There are multiple different reasons behind their departure.
 Many of these healthcare providers work in direct contact with older adults and people living with disabilities, two patient populations who are more vulnerable to COVID-19.
 As a result, these providers are more exposed to the negative effects of treating COVID-19 patients: a fear of infection, untenable hours, depression and stress, and the emotional toll of the loss of patients, as well as the loss of their colleagues fighting the pandemic.

-One concerning outcome of The Great Resignation is the more than 53,000 nurse practitioners who have left the workforce.
-While it’s likely that many nurse practitioners left the workforce for the reasons above, recent data suggests these workers are instead transitioning into new roles.
+One particularly concerning outcome of the staffing shortage is the departure of 34,834 nurse practitioners across the country.
+While it’s likely that many nurse practitioners left the workforce for the reasons discussed earlier, data suggests these workers have also been transitioning into new roles.

 Many nurses transitioned into a travel nurse role to take advantage of dramatically increased pay, flexible working hours, and better locations.

 Recent trends, however, suggest that the tide may be turning for travel nurses.
-Data from staffing agency Aya Healthcare indicates that national demand for registered travel nurses plummeted by 33% from January 2022 to April 2022.
-NBC reports that stable COVID-19 hospitalization rates and depleted relief funding are likely contributing to this decline.
+Data from staffing firm Aya Healthcare reveals that national demand for registered travel nurses plummeted by 42% from January to July 2022.
+During this time, NBC reported that COVID-19 hospitalization rates had stabilized and relief funding was depleted, both likely contributing to this decline.
 The article goes on to explain how less demand has led to a considerable, and abrupt, decline in pay, which has left many travel nurses shocked and feeling pressured to accept lower-paying contracts they might have otherwise declined.

-While it may be too early to speculate if demand for travel nurses will rise once again, it’s clear that the role of a nurse—and how much their expertise is worth—is in flux.
+While it may be too early to speculate if demand for travel nurses will rise once again, it’s clear that the role of a nurse—and how much organizations are willing to pay for their expertise—is in flux.
 Registered nurses and staffing and recruiting agencies will need to keep a close eye on market opportunities as the healthcare industry continues to evolve.

-Physician specialties that have lost the most providers
+Provider types that have lost the most workers

-The considerably high number of professionals leaving chiropractic care and optometry fields may also indicate the significance of some of the ways COVID-19 impacted healthcare.
-Examinations in both fields typically require the patient to meet face-to-face with their doctor, which wasn’t always possible during the height of the pandemic.
-This contributed to billions of dollars in lost revenue for medical practices of all specialties, but chiropractic care and optometry may have faced more difficulty recouping costs or adapting due to the complex technologies involved or physical contact needed to examine the patient.
+The considerably high number of professionals leaving optometry, obstetrics/ gynecology, and anesthesiology may also indicate the significance of some of the ways COVID-19 impacted healthcare.
+Examinations in these fields typically require the patient to meet face-to-face with their doctor, which wasn’t always possible during the height of the pandemic.
+This contributed to billions of dollars in lost revenue for healthcare practices of all fields, but anesthesiology and optometry may have faced more difficulty recouping costs or adapting due to the complex technologies involved or physical contact needed to examine the patient.
 To compensate, many practices resorted to furloughing employees or shuttering their doors—sometimes for good.